 Note: When using the methods « handleLoadedVehicle » and « saveTrackingDataVehicle » the TP1 shall verify that the sender of the query is a TP2 by using the public key.

-TP1 Webservices For Public Services Inspectorate
+TP1 Authority DG Webservices for Public body

-Name of Webservices is « TP1ExternalWebServices ».
+Name of Webservices is « TP1AuthorityServices » in the file tp1-external.wsdl

 Available methods are:

 getDGTDocument : Allows an external system to ask transport documents for a vehicle

-getArchiveJourneyList : Allows an external system to ask for archived data
+getArchiveJourneyList : Allows an external system from authority to ask for archived data

+getTransportUnitByArea: Allows to get identification of vehicle in the vicinity of an area (for instance an accident area) Allows an external system from emergency responder to ask the list of transport units located inside circle.

+getDynamicInformation: Allows an external system from public body (road operator of traffic manager by instance) to ask dynamic information related to a transport unit and its goods

+sendPublicServiceRegistrationRequest: Allows to implement automatic connection of a public service

-Note: When using the methods « getDGTDocument » and « getArchiveJourneyList » the TP1 shall verify that the sender of the query is a public service of the type inspectorate by using the public key.
+Note: When using these methods the TP1 shall verify that the sender of the query is a public service by using the public key.

-TP1 Webservices For Public Services - Emergency Responders
+TP1 Webservices For other TP1

-Name of webservice is « TP1ExternalWebServices ».
+Name of webservice is « TP1InternalWebServices ».